Austin Tice: Abduction

-While working as a freelance journalist for McClatchy, The Washington Post, CBS and other media outlets, Tice was abducted in Darayya, Syria.
+While working as a freelance journalist for McClatchy, The Washington Post, CBS and other media outlets, Tice was abducted in Darayya, Syria, after his driver Hamid Abu Obeid tipped off pro-Assad militiamen of the National Defence Forces and held Tice at gunpoint at a checkpoint.
 There was no immediate contact from Tice or his captors, but in September 2012 a 47-second video of Tice blindfolded and bound was released.

 No group or government ever claimed responsibility for his disappearance.

 Imprisonment

 In October 2012, the U.S. government believed, based on the limited information it had, that Tice was in the custody of the Assad regime.

 In April 2018, the FBI increased their reward for information regarding Tice's whereabouts to $1 million.

 Two US officials said Tice was believed to still be alive, and the State Department said in August 2018 that the US government still believed Tice was being held by the Syrian government or its allies.
 The U.S. government maintained "ongoing dialogue" with the Syrian government regarding Tice.

 In November 2018, Reuters reported that Robert C. O'Brien, the US Special Presidential Envoy for Hostage Affairs, had called on Russia to "exert whatever influence they have in Syria" to secure Tice's release.
 The Syrian government said that it was unaware of Tice's whereabouts.

 In December 2018, Tice's parents announced during a press conference that they had received new information that indicated their son was still alive without elaborating further.
 Speaking to reporters from Beirut, Tice's parents said they believed that the best chance of Tice's release would come from direct talks between the US and Syrian governments.

 In summer 2020, Kash Patel, then White House counterterrorism adviser, travelled secretly to Damascus with Roger Carstens, US hostage negotiator, in an attempt to win the release of Tice.

 After Tice's disappearance was mentioned by WHCA president Steven Portnoy at the 2022 White House Correspondents Dinner, President Joe Biden invited Tice's parents to the White House for a meeting.
 Following the 45 minute meeting, his parents said they were hopeful for his return.
 As part of a statement issued to mark the tenth anniversary of Tice's captivity, Biden noted that the US government knew "with certainty" that the journalist was being held by the Syrian government.